 Carpal Tunnel Syndrome: Activities to Limit - Topic Overview

-Activities that may increase the risk of carpal tunnel syndrome include:
+Activities that may increase your risk for carpal tunnel syndrome include:

 - Repetitive motions.

 - Continuous use of the hands and fingers, as